JeromeGB/Streamroot-test/README.md

 I would also have enjoyed exploring MATLAB's Neural Clustering or Pattern Recognition app, although I am not certain any meaninful results could have been obtained from it - but being prepared for unexpectede correlations.
 Indeed, neural networks are probably going to be increasingly important in data science and I would be curious to see how they could be used for 'simple' data treatment examples such as this one.

 With more time, I would also clean up my code to make it more efficient, elegant and readable, and would add more comments for increased redability.
+Finally, if the analysis had to be repeated many times, I would consider writing the script in a compiled language that would be much faster than MATALB that can be quite slow.